alessiotamborini/alessiotamborini.github.io/_news/announcement_7.md

 related_posts: false
 ---

-A brief talk about turning ideas into inventions with Caltech ENGenuity.
+A talk about turning ideas into inventions with Caltech ENGenuity.
 Read the full article here, <a href = "https://engenuity.caltech.edu/stories/Charting-the-Course-for-Invention">[Link]</a>.